newville/pyshortcuts/README.md

 The `pyshortcut` command line program has the following optional arguments:

   * `--version`        show program's version number and exit
   * `-h`, `--help`     show help message and exit
   * `-n link_name`, `--name=link_name`  name for shortcut link
   * `-i icon_name`, `--icon=icon_name`  name of icon file
   * `-f subfolder`, `--folder=subfolder` subfolder on desktop to put icon
   * `-t`, `--terminal` run script in a Terminal Window [True]
   * `-g`, `--gui`      run script as a GUI, with no Terminal Window [False]
   * `-w`, `--wxgui`    run GUI version of pyshortcut

 Note that running in the Terminal is True by default.
-For GUI applications the extra Terminal or Command Window may be unwanted.
+For GUI applications the extra Terminal or Command Window may be unwanted, and can be disabled with the `-g` or `--gui` option.

 ## `pyshortcut` GUI

-In addition to the `pyshortcut` command-line program, there is a GUI providing a simple form to help the user browse for script, icons, and set options before creating a shortcut or generating a Python script to create the shortcut.
+In addition to the `pyshortcut` command-line program, there is a GUI that provides a simple form to help the user browse for script, icons, and set options before creating a shortcut or generating an example Python script to create the shortcut.

 ![PyShortcut Screenshot](PyshortcutGUI.png)